 Look.
 Never in a million years would I have imagined I’d be responsible for the creation and development of real estate websites.
 Not once did I wake up in the morning feeling like it was my mission to provide this service.
 At no point did I decide to create a product I could sell.
 Nonetheless, Ballen Real Estate Websites were born.

-Instead of master-minding a product, I woke up in the morning with a long list of pain-points and problems I needed to solve — for others, and for myself.
+Instead of masterminding a product, I woke up in the morning with an extensive list of pain points and problems I needed to solve — for others, and for myself.

 In my career journey, I did find those souls who are do-it-your-self-ers.
 There are those agents who want to be hands-on and knee-deep in their marketing endeavors.
 The hard-core “Ballenators”.
 However, there are also those on the flip side who just want to leverage and outsource.
 There’s nothing wrong with that, either.
-And then, more often than not, there are agents who really want the best of both worlds.
-They may not have the time to iron out the set-up of the platform, but absolutely want to play a powerful role in the expansion of their Internet offerings.
+And then there are agents who want the best of both worlds.
+They may not have the time to iron out the set-up of the platform, but \ want to play a dominant role in the expansion of their Internet offerings.

-Many agents want to outsource the “ugly parts” – the set up, the techie aspects, – the widgets and plugins and thingumabobs.
+Many agents want to outsource the “ugly parts” – the setup, the techie aspects, – the widgets and plugins and thingamabobs.
 Tracking codes, domain details, and the establishment of solid foundations.
-But then those same agents who out-source the ugly also want to play their own imperative part in adding beauty to the web-beast.
+But then those same agents who out-source the ugly also want to play an imperative part in adding beauty to the web-beast.
 And why shouldn’t they?
 Why shouldn’t YOU?

 Additionally, I am 100 percent committed to creating the best possible web solution for myself and my fellow real estate agents.